Why Sak Yant Tattoos are not Free

 Monks and Temples are very highly regarded in Thailand, and as such the Thai people consider it disrespectful to not support them to their best ability.
 Westerners on the other hand, generally place a higher value on independence and self over community and sharing.
 This can often lead to a self serving bias to put ones self (and ones money) as the central focus.
 Leading to opinions, actions and justifications that support the right to put their individual ethics over the ones the traditional Thai tattoos are based around.

-At the end of the day, Thai people have been receiving Sak Yant’s for hundreds of years, western bloggers for a decade or so.
+Thai people have been receiving Sak Yant’s for hundreds of years, western bloggers for a decade or so.
 Thai’s understand the Karmic balance of supporting their local Temples and the Thai definition of ‘donation’ when it comes to spiritual activities.
 Part of receiving the traditional Thai Tattoo and it’s blessings means following the established protocols and procedures.
 Attempting to find then justify where you can best cheat the Sak Yant Monks and system by deciding what you feel and believe is more important than respecting the traditions is not the best way to go about things.